GhaidaSenani/GhaidaSenani.github.io/_posts/2019-09-06-WomenTechWomenYes.markdown

 ![Average_Traffic_weekends]({{site.url}}/assets/img/Average_Traffic_weekends.png)

 #### We Recommend  A DEKALB AV station in August and A BAYCHESTER station in May  at 2-4 PM During Weekdays
-#####  We obtained zeros in the total traffic in some Stations , So we considered  the situation of some  closed stations on certain dates on the month of August, due to some maintenance services.
+#####  We obtained zeros in the total traffic in some Stations , So we considered  the situation of some  closed stations on certain dates on the month of August, due to some maintenance services